evanx/refile/README.md

     multi.lrem('r8:busy:q', 1, key);
     if (config.outq) {
         multi.lpush(config.outq, key);
+    }
 ```
-where we delete current entries for this key and add it to `rem:s` for the snapshot, for recovery of its removed status for the current snapshot.
+where we delete current entries for this key and add it to `rem:s` for the snapshot, for recovery of its deleted status for the current snapshot.

 https://twitter.com/@evanxsummers